tin-z/tin-z.github.io/_posts/2022-10-07-coccinelle.markdown

   <copy from user-controlled-input>
 ```

- So what we want to do is finding `MCLGET` calls without the length comparison before.
+Our goal is to identify all MCLGET calls in the code that lack a length

- Write a rule matching each MCLGET call and save the position
+comparison.
+To achieve this, we need to write a rule that matches each MCLGET
+call and saves its position.
+By identifying these calls, we can then ensure
+that the length comparison is added to prevent vulnerabilities caused by
+copying user input to a fixed-size buffer.
+We do it like so

 ```
 @r1@